I know that “eat” simply refers to eating food. I regret if you came to this blog by mistake to learn more about eating.

-Is Google EAT and Algorithm?
-Or a Guideline?
+Is Google EAT an Algorithm?
+Is it a Guideline?
 Or is it a part of Digital Marketing?
-Lets get answer for these questions.
+Lets get answers for these and more of your questions.

-We found 14 important Google E-A-T myths that every SEOs should be aware of and also understand E-A-T even better.
+We found 14 important Google E-A-T myths that every SEO should be aware of and also understand E-A-T even better.

 What is Google E-A-T?